Ripple FAQs - Learn more about XRP

 How to access your Ripple (XRP) in another wallet

-If you are ever stuck with not being able to use Ripple (XRP) inside Exodus for reasons like network issues, incorrect balance, missing deposits etc. you may want to be able to access your Ripple (XRP) from another wallet or move them out of Exodus
+If you're ever stuck with not being able to use Ripple (XRP) inside Exodus for reasons like network issues, incorrect balance, missing deposits etc. you may want to be able to access your Ripple (XRP) from another wallet or move them out of Exodus.

 Please follow these instructions to access your Ripple (XRP) using another wallet: